 That’s the model we try to emulate at Agile Learning Labs.
 If you wake up the day of your CSM with a flat tire, or a sick kid, you get a full refund.
 We don’t charge a cancellation fee.
 Why on earth would we not help someone who chose us and is now in a bind?
 We don’t want you walking around for the rest of your life thinking, “Humpf, Agile Learning Labs–they talked me into that sweater that makes me look fat but that I still wear because I paid for it and–I’ll bet that unflattering sweater is the reason I didn’t get that job–maybe it’s the reason I got divorced….”

 Like any company, we’re human, and we make mistakes.
 And when we do, we feel bad.
 A while back a potential client emailed us, asking to talk to someone about training, and the email fell between the cracks.
 No one from Agile Learning Labs got back to her for over a week, and when we did, she replied crisply, saying she’d “gone with another training company.”
-We all felt bad, but it particularly irked Betty, who took the initiative to sent over a box of chocolate chip cookies and a note saying we were sorry we dropped the ball and wishing them the best with their agile adoption.
+We all felt bad, but it particularly irked Betty, who took the initiative to send over a box of chocolate chip cookies and a note saying we were sorry we dropped the ball and wishing them the best with their agile adoption.
 It’s what you’d do if you missed an email from a friend inviting you to a dinner party, so it’s what you should do as a business.

 The larger point, perhaps, is that the same attitudes that govern outward-facing customer service policies also exist within organizations.
 Does management treat the scrum team with the same trust and consideration that Nordstrom treats its customers?
 Is the default answer yes in your organization… or is it no?
 Consider the implications for morale, retention and productivity.
 At Agile Learning Labs, everyone has a company credit card, both literally and figuratively.
 Any one of us can buy a client cookies, refund a student, or spend time starting a side project that may or may not pay off.
 We can all say: “Yes!”